88saiba/otogiex/README.md

 # Requirement
 You must have elixir installed on your machine, better using latest version.<br>
+*configuration below* is only for unix-like users, I'm sorry windows users,<br>
-(Unix-like Distro only!!
-I'm sorry windows users, i'm not part of ur community).
+i'm not part of ur community.

 # Must Change First
 ## Configuration: